JackTan25/HybridSearch2026/python/infinity_sdk/README.md

 </h4>

-Infinity is a cutting-edge AI-native database that provides a wide range of search capabilities for rich data types such as dense vector, sparse vector, tensor, full-text, and structured data.
+hybridsearch is a cutting-edge AI-native database that provides a wide range of search capabilities for rich data types such as dense vector, sparse vector, tensor, full-text, and structured data.
 It provides robust support for various LLM applications, including search, recommenders, question-answering, conversational AI, copilot, content generation, and many more **RAG** (Retrieval-augmented Generation) applications.

 - [Key Features](#-key-features)
 - [Get Started](#-get-started)